mjs375/Portfolio/README.md

 - **Programming Languages:**
       - ```★☆☆☆☆``` **SASS**: *an extension of CSS that lets you use variables ($color:red;)(p{color: $color}) and other advanced features in CSS format style more efficiently.
 Browsers only recognize .css, so you must 1. download Sass program, 2. run ```$ sass variables.scss:variables.css```, which will create a .css file with the variables 'hard-coded'.
 Run ```$ sass --watch variables.scss:variables.css``` to automatically change the .css file everytime a change is detected in the .scss file.
 You can also physically nest element{style} inside other elements{style}, and utilize Sass's "inheritance" feature (%somestyle)(div {@extend %somestyle}).
 [Syntactically Awesome Style Sheets.scss].*
 - **Programming Support, Libraries, Misc.:**
-  - **Git/Github**: *Github.com allows users to store & manage source code and conduct version control (i.e. maintain 'stable/master' branches of programs, while also developing new features in branched versions of the program, and finally, 'merging' the new, fully-debugged features into the stable branch).
-'Git' is a terminal command to do these things.*
     - **Github Actions (workflows)**: *wherein certain actions are performed everytime someone pushes to a git repository (CI/CD), e.g. checking style or that units tests still pass. [.yaml/.yml]*
   - **Selenium + ChromeDriver**: *client-side testing that simulates opening a web browser and interacting with it with a Web Driver.
 Create a file that interacts with the webpage, running a series of accumulating tests as development advances.
 The file will run through the website and interact with it at computer-speed, saving time in the long run (rather than doing the full suite of accumulating tests manually).*
   - ```★☆☆☆☆``` **{WebScraping}**: *URRLLIB, BeautifulSoup, MechanicalSoup*